VA Disability Glossary – Key Terms Every Veteran Should Know

 • A Supplemental Claim is one of the three appeal options under the Appeals Modernization Act (AMA) that allows veterans to reopen a previously denied VA claim or submit new evidence to support an existing condition.
 It is used when a decision has been made, but the veteran has new and relevant evidence that could change the outcome.

-This option is available whether the original decision came from a Regional Office, the Board of Veterans’ Appeals (BVA), or even the CAVC (Court of Appeals for Veterans Claims), as long as the case is eligible for AMA review.
+This option is available whether the original decision came from a Regional Office or the Board of Veterans’ Appeals (BVA) as long as the case is eligible for AMA review.

 • Supplemental Claims give you the chance to strengthen your case without starting over completely.
 But they require more than just restating your original argument—you must include new and relevant evidence that addresses the VA’s previous reasons for denial.

 Working with a VA-accredited representative ensures that your submission is strategic, complete, and timely.
 They can help identify what evidence qualifies and how to present it in a way that improves your chances of approval.
-We have attorney’s and representatives here at Greene & Marusak that can help you out with this.
+We have attorneys and representatives here at Greene & Marusak who can help you out with this.

 Give us a call at (844) 483-8737